apache/guacamole-manual/src/guacamole-ext.md

 Guacamole extension format
 --------------------------

-Guacamole extensions are standard Java `.jar` files which contain all classes and resources required by the extension, as well as the Guacamole extension manifest.
-There is no set structure to an extension except that the manifest must be in the root of the archive.
-Java classes and packages, if any, will be read from the `.jar` relative to the root, as well.
+Guacamole extensions are standard Java `.jar` files which contain all classes, library `.jar` files, and resources required by the extension, as well as the Guacamole extension manifest.
+There is no set structure to an extension except
+that:

+1. The `guac-manifest.json` manifest must be in the root of the archive.
+2. Any required library `.jar` files that will not be placed within [`GUACAMOLE_HOME/lib/`](guacamole-home) must be in the root of the archive.
+3. Java classes and packages for the extension itself (or for unpacked dependencies of the extension) will be read relative to the archive root, as well.

 Beyond this, the semantics and locations associated with all other resources within the extension are determined by the extension manifest alone.